stuerp/foo_midi/docs/README.md

 If you have configured [VSTi](#vsti-vst-instruments-optional) the compatible instruments will added to the list as a player prefixed with `VSTi`.
 [CLAP](#clap-optional) plug-ins are prefixed with `CLAP`.

+> [!Note]
+> Don't forget to press the **Apply** button.
+The newly selected player will be used when you start a new track.

 The **Configure** button will be enabled if the player has an additional dialog to configure settings specific to that player.

 The **Sample rate** combobox allows you to specify the sample rate the player will be asked to create samples.
 Select any of the predefined values or enter a custom value between 8000Hz and 192000Hz.

 > [!Important]
 > Some players may ignore this setting because player-specific parameters cause it to render at a higher or lower sample rate.
 F.e.
-[FluidSynth](#fluidsynth-optional) may get a different sample rate from a configuration file or [LibMT32EMU](#libmt32emu-mt-32-built-in) will use a different sample rate resulting from a combination its settings.
-The actual sample rate can be read from the [samplerate](#information-fields) information field.
+[FluidSynth](#fluidsynth-optional) may get a different sample rate from a configuration file or [LibMT32EMU](#libmt32emu-mt-32-built-in) will use a different sample rate resulting from a combination of its settings.
+The actual sample rate being used can be read from the [samplerate](#information-fields) information field.

 ### Looping